CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 and makes sure relevant notifications get sent out.

 It will pull the relevant subscriptions from the storage and call the stored `NotificationHandler` for each of time.
-For every subscription type, a `NotificationHandler` should be added to the `WaterfallHandler` that handles notifications for the specific type.
+For every subscription type, a `NotificationHandler` should be added to the `StatusWaterfallHandler` that handles notifications for the specific type.

 ## WebSocketChannel2023